Travel

 Sample I-20 travel signature

 For example, if the student’s I-20 was signed on November 15, 2022, it is valid until November 15, 2023.
-Students whose Travel Signature has expired or will expire prior to their planned re-entry date should request a new Travel Signature.
+Students whose travel signature has expired or will expire before their planned re-entry date should request a new travel signature.
 Here is an example of the "Date Issued" on the 2nd page of the I-20:

 Do not travel with a terminated I-20 even if the signature appears to be valid.
 Students are not able to re-enter the United States with a terminated I-20.
-Students should check their SF State email account regularly for updates from the university and OIP.
+Students should check their SFSU email account regularly for updates from the university and the Division of International Education.
 Travel signatures can be canceled if a student falls out of status while outside the U.S.

-Students should carry a valid passport, valid F-1 visa, and I-20 with Travel Signature when seeking entry into the United States.
-OIP also recommends that students carry any previous I-20s from SF State that they may have, as well as a copy of their official or unofficial transcript.
+Students should carry a valid passport, valid F-1 visa, and I-20 with travel signature when seeking entry into the United States.
+The Division of International Education also recommends that students carry any previous I-20s from SFSU that they may have, as well as a copy of their official or unofficial transcript.

 Students on approved Post-Completion Optional Practical Training (OPT) must also carry their EAD and a job offer/employment verification letter.

-Students who have graduated and are on their 60 day grace periods after their program completion date will not be eligible to re-enter the U.S. (if they leave the U.S. during their grace period).
-Students who have submitted a Form I-765 to apply for OPT are not on their grace period but in pending/approved OPT status.
+Students who have graduated and are on their 60-day grace periods after their program completion date will not be eligible to re-enter the U.S. (if they leave the U.S. during their grace period).
+Students who have submitted Form I-765 to apply for OPT are not on their grace period but in pending/approved OPT status.
 See "travel while on OPT or STEM OPT" information below.

 Screenshot of the travel signature date on an I-20